-Phnom Penh, Kandal, Kampong Thom, Prey Veng, Siem Reap, Battambang, Kep, Takeo, Kampot and Kampong Cham provinces
+Phnom Penh, Kandal, Kampong Thom, Prey Veng, Siem Reap, Battambang, Kep, Takeo, Kampot and Kampong Cham provinces, CAMBODIA

-- Improve reading ability as a result of regular access to Khmer LEARN for 44,400 children aged 3-11 years
+- Improving reading ability through regular access to the Khmer LEARN platform for 44,400 children between 3 and 11 years old

-- Develop / upscale the apps, and coordinate installation
+- Developing and up-scaling the apps, and coordinating their installation

-- Train 1,656 pre-school and primary teachers in delivering core subjects, following provision of tablet-enabled structured e-training course and face to face training.
+- Training 1,656 pre-school and primary teachers in delivering core subjects, through a tablet-enabled structured e-training course and face-to-face training.

-- Mobilize and train a community of new and existing young writers, publishers and developers to support the development of relevant digital education contents for the target children
+- Mobilizing and training a community of new and existing young writers, publishers and developers to support the development of relevant digital education contents for the target children

-- Strengthen the writing industry in Cambodia as a result of increased availability of e- books that comply with industry standards.
+- Strengthening the writing industry in Cambodia through increased availability of e- books that comply with industry standards.

-- Increase in smooth transition of pre and primary education students in targeted schools, due to improvements in reading and teaching, as well as community level support for culture of learning.
+- Improving the transition of pre- and primary education students in target schools, due to improvements in reading and teaching, as well as community level support for culture of learning.

 - Promotion/marketing campaign and national learning workshop.